Introduction to SSIS Interview Questions And Answers

 SQL Server Integration Services (SSIS) is a key component of SQL Server Database Software that is used to carry out different data migration operations.
 SSIS has different features, such as Connections, Events handlers, tasks, variables, etc. SQL Server Integration Services (SSIS) provides programming features and extensibility options to develop customized models for transforms and tasks.

 2. What are the important components of SQL Server Integration Services (SSIS)?

 The main and important components are four things which are SSIS runtime engine, data flow pipeline engine, SSIS object model, SSIS windows service.
 The runtime engine provides management of the workflow of a package.
 The data flow pipeline engine provides the transformation of data from source to destination and also in-memory transformations.

 The Integration Services runtime layout contains packages, runs packages, and provides support for breakpoints, configuration, connections, logging, and transactions which all of these can be saved as well.
-The data flow engine will be encapsulated by the data flow tasks.
-The in-memory buffers will be provided by the data flow engine which moves data from source location to destination location.
+The data flow tasks will encapsulate the data flow engine.
+The in-memory buffers will be provided by the data flow engine, which moves data from source location to destination location.